 In addition to genetics, some medical conditions, such as insulin resistance and metabolic syndrome, contribute to the breakdown of the hair production cycle.
 Age also exacerbates this process as androgens levels, including testosterone, tend to decrease as we get older.
 Of course, other factors such as diet, exercise and overall health also play a part.

 Fortunately, doctors today have a range of options when it comes to treating this condition, and different treatments or combinations of treatments can be recommended based on the patient’s current hair condition.
 These treatment options may include:

 Noninvasive procedures, such as the LaserCap, which stimulate hair follicles with low-level lasers to restore them to healthy function.
 Also, medications like Propecia® and ROGAINE® can help reduce hair loss.

-Minimally-invasive procedures, such as platelet-rich plasma treatments, which encourage weakening follicles to produce healthy hairs again through injections into the affected areas.
+Minimally-invasive procedures, which encourage weakening follicles to produce healthy hairs again through injections into the affected areas.

 Comprehensive procedures, such as follicular unit extraction and transplantation, which allow doctors to replace non-functioning hair follicles with healthy ones from donor sites.

 The overall effectiveness of a hair restoration treatment will depend on many factors.
 The number one factor, of course, is the severity of the condition being treated.
 Have hair follicles in the area of concern died, for example, or do they simply need reactivation?